top of page

 Read our open access protocol manuscript here: https://bmjopen.bmj.com/content/15/1/e096122

-Recruitment has been completed, this study is ongoing.
+This study has been completed, analyses are ongoing.

 Collaborators: Crossroads Community Services, Jaclyn Albin, MD, CCMS, Tammy Leonard, PhD, MS, Milette Siler, MBA-HC, RDN, LD, CCSMSSandi Pruitt, PhD, MPH, Michael Bowen, MD, MPH